 Each month we host a distinguished guest to share information on specific topics important for the emerging field of psychedelic medicine.
-The second half of the event is small breakout groups for discussion and professional networking.
+We invite questions for our speaker and discussion in the chat to facilitate professional networking in these online webinars.
+Everyone is invited to attend!

 Missed the live 1-hour event?